Symplectic topology and ideal-valued measures: Introduction and main results

 An ideal $I\subset A$ is \tb{graded} if it decomposes as the direct sum of its graded components, that is $I = \bigoplus_i (I \cap A^i)$.
-Equivalently, $I$ is the kernel of a graded algebra morphism $A \to B$.
+Equivalently, $I$ is the kernel of a graded algebra morphism $A \to B$, that is an algebra morphism mapping $A^i\to B^i$ for all $i$.
 Note that in skew-commutative algebras left, right, and two-sided ideals are equivalent notions.
 We let $\cI(A)$ be the collection of graded ideals of $A$.
 We say that $A$ is \tb{graded Noetherian} if every ascending sequence of graded ideals stabilizes.
-This is the case, for instance, if $A$ is Noetherian, in particular if it is finite-dimensional.
+This is the case, for instance, if $A$ is Noetherian, and in particular if it is finite-dimensional.